First impeachment inquiry into Andrew Johnson: Inquiry resumed, Johnson antagonizes Republicans

 Over the 1867 summer congressional recess (which lasted from July 21 through November 20, 1867), sentiments among Republicans shifted further with more Republicans coming to side in favor of impeachment due to continued acts by Johnson that antagonized Republicans.
 One such act was Johnson's suspension of Secretary of War Edwin Stanton and replacement of him with Ulysses S. Grant as secretary of war ad interim on August 12, 1867, taking advantage of a loophole in the Tenure of Office Act created by the Senate being in recess.
-Another act was Johnson's subsequent firing of Generals Philip Sheridan (who had been in charge of Texas and Louisiana), which was soon followed by his August 12, 1867 firing of Daniel Sickles (who had been in charge of North Carolina and South Carolina), which further contributed to Republican furor.
+Another act was Johnson's subsequent firing of Generals Philip Sheridan (who had been in charge of Texas and Louisiana), which was soon followed by his firing of Daniel Sickles (who had been in charge of North Carolina and South Carolina) on August 12, 1867, which further contributed to Republican furor.
 Johnson had fired them against Grant's advice.
 Both Sheridan and Sickles had acted in their offices to protect policies extending civil rights to African Americans.

 During an 1867 summer meeting, held in response to provocative actions taken by Johnson, more conservative Republicans were able to kill an effort by Radical Republicans to call for an October session of congress dealing with impeachment.
 This effort, led by Radical Republican Representatives George S. Boutwell, Benjamin Butler, and Thaddeus Stevens and Senators Charles D. Drake and Charles Sumner would have ended the 1867 summer congressional recess.
 The promoters of this hoped that they could act against intrigue by Johnson and continue to push for his impeachment in the special session.
 However, Conservative Republicans, led by Representatives John Bingham and James G. Blaine and Senators Lyman Trumbull and William P. Fessenden succeeded in blocking this effort.

 In October 1867, rumors had been published in newspapers that the committee's stance on impeachment had changed.
 The rumors were characterized as baseless by two of the three moderate Republicans that had previously voted against impeachment.
 Rumors particularly focused on Churchill and Wilson as individuals that had changed their positions.
 These were fueled by pro-impeachment committee member William Lawrence claiming to the press that it was true that two non-specified members had switched their positions to now favor impeachment.
 However, on October 25, John C. Churchill released a statement in which he denied have shared with anyone anything that indicated that he had changed his mind.
 On October 31, James F. Wilson denied rumors that he had written a correspondence declaring favor for sending an impeachment resolution to the full House.
 However, Wilson did not indicate his position.
 Because the Judiciary Committee left its proceedings confidential, when Congress reconvened after the recess, most congressmen were still under the belief that the pending majority report would be against impeachment, just as the committee had previously sided in their earlier July vote.